 When analysing the international response to the Kosovo-Serbia situation, it becomes evident that a disproportionate emphasis has been placed on the situation in northern Kosovo, while the grievances of the national minority in Serbia have received considerably less attention.
 This imbalance has perpetuated a sense of injustice among Albanian citizens in Serbia and highlights a striking double standard in addressing minority issues.

 The focus on Northern Kosovo, which consists of a predominantly Serbian population, has been a significant aspect of international efforts to stabilise the region.
-The concerns primarily revolve around the potential for secession or annexation, which could lead to the redrawing of borders and further destabilisation in the Balkans.
+The concerns primarily revolve around the potential for secession or annexation, "In the complex and sensitive context of the Kosovo-Serbia situation, the international community's response has been marred by hypocrisy"

+which could lead to the redrawing of borders and further destabilisation in the Balkans.
 However, it is crucial to emphasise that the well-being and rights of other minority groups should not be disregarded or overshadowed in this process.